 Destin Harbor Boardwalk

 Located along Destin Harbor, the unique ¼-mile Destin Harbor Boardwalk is one of the most popular Destin tourist attractions.
 The boardwalk stretches from the Destin Yacht Club to Harborwalk Village.
-It provides visitors plenty of places to access the beautiful waterfront.
+It provides visitors with plenty of places to access the beautiful waterfront.
 From here, you can also catch fishing charters, dolphin encounter tours, banana boat rides, or snorkeling trips.
 For an extra exhilarating water activity, you can even try your hand at parasailing!

 There are plenty of quality restaurants to enjoy delicious foods along the Destin Harbor Boardwalk.
 Some of the top choices include Margaritaville Destin, AJ’s Seafood and Oyster Bar, and Harry T’s Lighthouse.

 At the western side of the boardwalk near Harborwalk Village, you’ll find a wide range of shopping boutiques.
 The stores here offer everything from jewelry, designer shoes, resort wear to specialty foods.
 If you time your visit right, you may even be able to catch a comedy show or performance at the HarborWalk Theater.

 Kids will have a blast at the HarborWalk Mining Company.
 Visit the attraction to mine for sharks’ teeth and to challenge friends in inflatable water balls.

 The family fun continues throughout the year during firework displays, parades, and the annual Destin Seafood Festival.